Request Library Instruction

 - Scheduling library instruction to coincide with the time when students are working on their research assignments and are most motivated to learn

 We usually provide instruction in Irwin's Library Instruction Lab, which seats 36 and contains 18 laptops, but we can also come to your classroom.
 We need your presence and involvement in the planning and teaching of a library session to ensure that your students will be actively engaged.
-To provide additional research support for your students, we can schedule follow-up library lab days in IL119, encourage students to pursue individual research consultations with us, and welcome being included in your Moodle course environment.
+To provide additional research support for your students, we can schedule follow-up library lab days in IL119, encourage students to pursue individual research consultations with us, and welcome being included in your Canvas course environment.

 Effective library instruction takes time to prepare.
 To ensure that your students will get the instruction when they need it, please contact your liaison librarian as far in advance as possible.